-- 1. The South New Berlin Free Library policy applies to all employees, applicants for employment, interns, whether paid or unpaid, contractors and persons conducting business, regardless of immigration status, with the South New Berlin Free Library.
-In the remainder of this document, the term "employees" refers to this collective group. - 2.
-Sexual harassment will not be tolerated.
-Any employee or individual covered by this policy who engages in sexual harassment or retaliation will be subject to remedial and/or disciplinary action (e.g., counseling, suspension, termination). - 3.
-Retaliation Prohibition: No person covered by this Policy shall be subject to adverse action because the employee reports an incident of sexual harassment, provides information, or otherwise assists in any investigation of a sexual harassment complaint.
-The South New Berlin Free Library will not tolerate such retaliation against anyone who, in good faith, reports or provides information about suspected sexual harassment.
-Any employee of the South New Berlin Free Library who retaliates against anyone involved in a sexual harassment investigation will be subjected to disciplinary action, up to and including termination.
-All employees, paid or unpaid interns, or non-employees2 working in the workplace who believe they have been subject to such retaliation should inform a supervisor, manager, or board member.
+1. The Edmeston Free Library policy applies to all employees, applicants for employment, interns, whether paid or unpaid, contractors and persons conducting business, regardless of immigration status, with [Employer Name].
+In the remainder of this document, the term "employees" refers to this collective group.

+2. Sexual harassment will not be tolerated.
+Any employee or individual covered by this policy who engages in sexual harassment or retaliation will be subject to remedial and/or disciplinary action (e.g., counseling, suspension, termination).

+3. Retaliation Prohibition: No person covered by this Policy shall be subject to adverse action because the employee reports an incident of sexual harassment, provides information, or otherwise assists in any investigation of a sexual harassment complaint.
+The Edmeston Free Library will not tolerate such retaliation against anyone who, in good faith, reports or provides information about suspected sexual harassment.
+Any employee of The Edmeston Free Library who retaliates against anyone involved in a sexual harassment investigation will be subjected to disciplinary action, up to and including termination.
+All employees, paid or unpaid interns, or non-employees working in the workplace who believe they have been subject to such retaliation should inform a supervisor, manager, or Library Board of Trustees President.
 All employees, paid or unpaid interns or non-employees who believe they have been a target of such retaliation may also seek relief in other available forums, as explained below in the section on Legal Protections.

-&lt;sup>1 While this policy specifically addresses sexual harassment, harassment because of and discrimination against persons of all protected classes is prohibited.
-In New York State, such classes includeage, race, creed, color, national origin, sexual orientation, military status, sex, disability, marital status, domestic violence victim status, gender identity and criminal history.

-&lt;sup>2 A non-employee is someone who is (or is employed by) a contractor, subcontractor, vendor, consultant, or anyone providing services in the workplace.
-Protected non-employees include persons commonly referred to as independent contractors, "gig" workers and temporary workers.
+While this policy specifically addresses sexual harassment, harassment because of and discrimination against persons of all protected classes is prohibited.
+In New York State, such classes include age, race, creed, color, national origin, sexual orientation, military status, sex, disability, marital status, domestic violence victim status, gender identity or expression, familial status, predisposing genetic characteristics, and criminal history.
+2 A non-employee is someone who is (or is employed by) a contractor, subcontractor, vendor, consultant, or anyone providing services in the workplace.
+Protected nonemployees include persons commonly referred to as independent contractors, "gig" workers and temporary workers.
 Also included are persons providing equipment repair, cleaning services or any other services provided pursuant to a contract with the employer.